 Survival Guide Part 3: Making Time for Teaching

-In part three of our Newly Qualified Teacher series, we are going to focus on the role of the adult in the Early Years Foundation Stage.
+In part three of our ECT series, we are going to focus on the role of the adult in the Early Years Foundation Stage.
 As part of this we will be exploring the balancing act that is teaching in the early years.
 From whole class teaching and small group work to facilitating and scaffolding a wide range of learning experiences – the term ‘teaching’ in the EYFS covers a broad range of possibilities.

 Knowing and understanding this balance of approaches is a crucial factor in teaching effectively.
-Whole class teaching, small group work, exploration alongside children in areas of provision, modelling and intervening (to name but a few) are all tools that the EYFS teacher will need to use wisely and appropriately.
+Whole class teaching, small group work, exploration alongside children in prime and specific areas of provision, modelling and intervening (to name but a few) are all tools that the EYFS teacher will need to use wisely and appropriately.

 As an early years’ teacher, knowing the different teaching tools or strategies available to us, and knowing when to use them, is crucial.
 Direct teaching and continuous provision in an enabling environment can often complement one another- a small world and blocks area can be the perfect space to explore ideas around story and story settings that have been discussed as a whole class or group.

 At other times, however, combining teaching strategies like this can fall flat.
 Introducing letter sounds through whole class teaching or small group work is the most effective way for this concept to be taught.
 Following this up with letters written in marker pen on ping pong balls and placed in the water tray, however, doesn’t usually add to the learning experience.

 So, let’s explore the balance – we’ll need to start by considering how you use your adult time.